nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/getting_started/tf_getting_started.md

 !!! info
     The first 1-2 inferences could be a bit slower than expected because some compilers still perform some optimizations during the first iterations.
 After this warm-up time, the next ones will be faster than ever.

+If you want to know more about how to squeeze out more performances from your models, please visit the [Advanced options](../how_to_guides.md) section.